 Based on Attachment to the Filament

 - Adnate: In this type, an anther is present in continuation with the filament, as in Magnolia and water lily.

 - Innate: Here, a filament is attached to the basal region of an anther, like in mustard plants.
-It also refers as “Baxifixed” anther.
+It also refers to basifixed-anther.

-Dorsifixed: In this type, a filament attaches to the dorsal side or back of an anther like in Sesbania etc.
+- Dorsifixed: In this type, a filament attaches to the dorsal side or back of an anther, like in Sesbania.

-The functional role of an anther can be understood by knowing the distinct character of the individual components:
+The functional role of an anther can be understood by knowing the distinct role of the individual components:

-Epidermis: It forms the lining of an anther that acts as a “Protective sheath” by providing structural integrity and strength.
+- Epidermis: It forms the lining of an anther that acts as a “Protective sheath” by providing structural integrity and strength.
 Epidermis also plays an essential role in the process of gaseous exchange between an anther and surrounding.
-It protects against dehydration and extreme conditions.
+It protects internal cells against dehydration and extreme conditions.

-Endothecium: It is the second layer after the epidermis, which functions in the anther dehiscence and structural support to the internal structures.
+- Endothecium: It is the second layer that facilitates anther dehiscence and provides structural support to the internal structures.

 - Middle layer: It is the third layer beneath the large endothecium cells, which serve to store starch.
 The starch mobilizes to the pollen grains during the maturation.

 - Tapetum: It is the fourth and the last layer that radially surrounds the microsporangium.
 Tapetum is a nutrient-rich layer that provides nourishment to the pollen grains during their development.
 It consists of auxin hormone and callose enzyme, promotes the growth of pollen grain.
-Tapetum forms a compatible protein which means a pollen grain those which are compatible with the female gametophyte will only germinate.
+Tapetum forms a compatible protein, which means the pollen grains that are compatible with the female gametophyte will only germinate.

 Anthesis: It refers to the process during which the anthers dangle out from the spikelet of the growing flower.
 The process of dehiscence occurs during the stage of anthesis when a flower attains maturity.

-Dehiscence: On maturation, the anther becomes ripe and burst out by discharging pollen grains.
+Dehiscence: On maturation, the anther burst out by discharging pollen grains.
 Thus, pollen release from an anther is a process that refers to the “Dehiscence”.
-Based on the direction of dehiscence, an anther releases pollen grain in the following ways like:
+Based on the direction of dehiscence, anther releases pollen grains in the following ways:

 - Transverse dehiscence: In this, pollen releases away from the centre of the unilocular anther.